start/Day/README.md

   _Imagine a big, loving family all sharing a big, loving pantry._

 * A built-in “day/night cycle” keeps our programs well-organized and adorably predictable.

-State changes are batched together and applied together once the whole program has had a chance to examine the previous batch of changes.
+  State changes are batched together during the day, and they’re applied together during the night, once the whole program has had a chance to examine the previous batch of changes.

   _Each day, the big, loving family carefully prepares a feast.
 They all wait until sundown to start eating together!_